Beit Oded Hostel

 Beit Oded is named after Major Oded Hermoni, who died in the Yom Kippur War.

-Today Beit Oded is the Sar-El hostel for the use of the volunteers on the weekends.
-Beit Oded has approximately 70 beds.
-Meals are provided, however they are minimal so you may wish to eat out to supplement the food.
-We at Beit Oded will try to make your stay as comfortable as possible, but there are some rules that the volunteers must follow.
+Beit Oded has approximately 70 beds and meals are provided, however, they are minimal so you may wish to eat out to supplement the food Beit Oded will try to make your stay as comfortable as possible, but there are some rules that the volunteers must follow.
 If you do not follow the rules, you will not be allowed to stay.

 You accept these rules by entering Beit Oded.